Terms and Conditions

 - (ix) Tracker also provides access to contract information outside the chosen region.
 On the chosen Subscription Level, restricted or limited information may be visible relating to these additional regions and/or tiers of service.

-- (xi) Bid Manager, which provides collaborative workspaces and tools for preparing and managing bid responses with invited participants.
+- (x) Bid Manager, which provides collaborative workspaces and tools for preparing and managing bid responses with invited participants.

-- (xii) Membership Benefits (formerly named Business Growth Programme or ‘BGP’), an exclusive discounted programme for Tracker subscribers.
+- (xiii) Membership Benefits (formerly named Business Growth Programme or “BGP”), an exclusive discounted programme for Tracker subscribers.

 5.1 The Terms of Business under this Clause 5 do not apply to Non-Subscribers.

-5.2 If You register on the website for a trial, BiP will make one or more Services available on a trial Subscription basis free of charge until the earlier of (a) the end of the trial period for which You have registered, or for which You are registering, or (b) the start date of any Purchased Services ordered by You on behalf of the Licensee.
+5.2 The Service may be available on a trial Subscription basis free of charge until the earlier of (a) the end of the trial period for which You have been granted or (b) the start date of any Purchased Services ordered by You on behalf of the Licensee.
 Additional trial terms and conditions may appear on the trial registration web page.
 Any such additional terms and conditions are incorporated into this Agreement by reference and are legally binding.

-5.3 If You register on the website for a trial, then at the end of the introductory trial period the trial Subscription will be cancelled.
+5.3 At the end of the trial period the trial Subscription will be cancelled.

-- 5.5 If the Licensee commences with a Subscription directly without taking an introductory trial, the Licensee’s Subscription will commence from the date on which the User activates his / her account and will continue for a minimum of one year.
+5.5 If the Licensee commences with a Subscription directly without taking a trial, the Licensee’s Subscription will commence from the date on which the User activates his / her account and will continue for a minimum of one year.

 5.6 The first Subscription Period will be charged at the fee indicated in the quotation or registration process.